Buggy driver hurt, horse killed in hit-and-run crash in Lafayette County

-DARLINGTON, Wis. – A man was injured and horse killed in a hit-and-run crash involving a vehicle and a buggy early today outside of Darlington.
+DARLINGTON, Wis. — A man was injured and a horse killed in a hit-and-run crash involving a vehicle and a buggy early Sunday outside of Darlington.

 Authorities seek tips as they work to locate the vehicle’s driver.